 Kyanite and the other sillimanite minerals are common constituents in metamorphic rocks, often making up a percent or two of the mineral composition of peraluminous gneisses and schists in the Piedmont geologic province of Virginia.
 Economic deposits are found in a variety of geologic settings that include massive segregations in metamorphosed aluminous sediments, as stratiform replacements within foliated and nonfoliated quartzose rocks often associated with meta-volcanic strata, mineralized quartz veins and pegmatites, and in residual soils and placers.

-Kyanite Mining Corporation is a privately owned company based in Dillwyn, Virginia and is the world’s largest producer of industrial kyanite and calcined kyanite (mullite).
+Kyanite Mining Corporation is a privately owned company based in Dillwyn, Virginia and is the world's largest producer of industrial kyanite and calcined kyanite (mullite).
 The company mines kyanite-bearing quartzites associated with felsic and mafic volcanic rocks of the Chopawamsic Formation in the central Virginia Piedmont region.
 Of the vast resources located at Willis Mountain, kyanite generally makes up 10-40 percent of the host quartzite rock.
 Current surface mining operations and processing facilities are located in eastern Buckingham County near the town of Dillwyn.
-The company reports annual production capacity to be about 150,000 tons of commercial grade kyanite concentrates (>57 percent Al2O3, <0.75 percent Fe2O3), and 30,000 tons of calcined kyanite.
 The company markets a range of milled kyanite and mullite products that are shipped by truck and rail to a wide variety of domestic and international customers.
+The company reports an annual production capacity of up to 143,000 tons of commercial grade kyanite and 43,000 tones of calcined kyanite (2023).

 Year of first production in Virginia: 1920s